c3kay/hoyolab-rss-feeds/README.md

 game section.
 The `feed` key can only be used in a game section.
 All other keys can be defined at root level and can be overwritten by a game section.

-The `category_size` entry defines the amount of entries (default: 5) of a Hoyolab news category (Info, Event and Notices) for each feed.
+The `category_size` entry defines the amount of feed items (default: 5) of a Hoyolab news category (Info, Event and Notices) for each feed.
 Therefore, the maximum size of a feed will be `3 * category_size`.